plausible/website/_articles/data_policy.md

 ## How we count unique users without cookies

 Counting unique visitors is an integral part of web analytics.
-Known methods include:
-1. Storing a cookie with random identifier on the visitor's device
-2. Counting unique IP addresses (often coupled with User-Agent)
-3. Browser fingerprinting
-4. Abusing the browser cache e.g. [Etag tracking](https://www.futurehosting.com/blog/etags-allow-tracking-without-cookies/)

-Each method has its problems and they are all covered by different privacy laws.
 Plausible attempts to strike a reasonable balance between de-duplicating pageviews and staying respectful of visitor privacy.

 We do not attempt to generate a device-persistent identifier because they are considered personal data under GDPR.
-We do not use cookies nor the local storage.
-We do not retrieve nor extract anything from visitor's devices.
+We do not use cookies, browser cache nor the local storage.
+We do not store, retrieve nor extract anything from visitor's devices.

 Every single HTTP request sends the IP address and the User-Agent to the server so that's what we use.
 We generate a daily changing identifier using the visitor's IP address and User-Agent.
-To anonymize these datapoints, we run them through a hash function with a rotating salt.
+To anonymize these datapoints and make them impossible to relate back to the user, we run them through a hash function with a rotating salt.

 ```
 hash(daily_salt + website_domain + ip_address + user_agent)